xzhiot/emqx_webhook_mongodb/readme.md

-The data obtained via webhook is stored in the mongodb database.
+The data obtained via emqx_webhook is stored in the mongodb database.

+emqx：4.3.x

 language：python3